 Even in the early days, Peter Adolph's rule books are full of illustrations and photographs, which make them interesting items in their own right.
 So the purpose of these pages is too show the different books that have been produced, and to chart the changes in the rules.

-The Subbuteo instruction books were originally split into three leaflets, two of which were supplied in the boxed edition.
+Whilst the original edition came with a single sheet of assembly instructions and brief rules, by the 1950s the Subbuteo instruction books were split into three leaflets, two of which were supplied in the boxed edition.
 The key booklet was the "Elementary Playing Instructions and Rules", which was all you needed to play the game at home.
 Then there was "Spin!", which simply provided four different exercises to help perfect the spin and swerve of players.
 The final book was the thicker "Advanced Rules", which included all the rules needed for serious tournament play.
 This was Set C (and later C116) in the accessory range, and is covered in more detail under those entries.

 This situation continued into the late 1970s, when all three books were amalgamated into a 20 page Subbuteo Handbook.
 This was a little off putting for beginners, so the Elementary rules was again separated in the early 1980s, before being re-written to a new standard (and in several languages) on the familiar "green sheet" rules.